Fond farewell for retiring WI president Sarah

 - Credit: RUTH SINDALL

-The president of The Isle of Ely Federation's Women's Institute group has retired after six years of service.
+The president of the Ely City Women's Institute group has retired after six years of service.

-Sarah Mascall was thanked for her great leadership on Monday December 6, when the group celebrated their centenary with a carol service in Ely Cathedral.
+Sarah Mascall was thanked for her great leadership at the December meeting.

 She was commended especially for leading during the last two years of the pandemic, when people were unable to meet face to face.